puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 To ingest the ADMX file, follow these steps:

 1. Download the Microsoft Edge policy templates file (MicrosoftEdgePolicyTemplates.cab) from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise) and extract the contents.
+The file that will get ingested is **msedge.admx**, which is an xml file that can be opened with any editor that supports xml.
 2. Sign in to the [Microsoft Azure portal](https://portal.azure.com).
 3. Select **Intune** from _All Services_, or search for Intune in the portal search box.
 4. From _Microsoft Intune - Overview_, select **Device configuration** | **Profiles**.